Florida Braces For Milton, FEMA Head Slams dangerous Helene Misinformation - UrduPoint

 It could hit by midweek as a major storm, the NHC said.

+President Joe Biden was briefed on Milton and said in a statement that his administration was readying "life-saving resources."

+He also ordered an additional 500 active-duty troops sent to North Carolina to help with Helene response and recovery, joining 1,000 other troops, 6,000 national guards and 7,000 federal personnel already on the ground.

-Deanne Criswell, head of the Federal Emergency Management Agency (FEMA), said federal authorities were "absolutely ready" for Milton.
+Deanne Criswell, head of the Federal Emergency Management Agency (FEMA), said on ABC that federal authorities were "absolutely ready" for Milton.

-"We will move resources in there to support their needs," she told ABC's "This Week."

-Florida governor Ron DeSantis upped the number of counties under a state of emergency to 51 ahead of the storm.
+Florida Governor Ron DeSantis upped the number of counties under a state of emergency to 51 ahead of the storm, predicting Milton could have "major, major impacts," with storm surges of up to 20 feet (six meters).

-Helene roared into the Florida coastline as a Category 4 storm on September 26 and carved a path of destruction inland to the Appalachian mountains, dumping torrential rainfall and flash flooding on remote towns in states such as North Carolina.
+Helene roared into the Florida coastline as a Category 4 storm on September 26 and carved a path of destruction inland, dumping torrential rainfall and causing flash flooding in remote towns in states such as North Carolina.

 The storm has killed more than 220 people -- making it the deadliest natural disaster to hit the United States since 2005's Hurricane Katrina -- with the toll still rising.

-Relief workers are racing to find survivors and to get power and drinking water to mountainous communities cut off by the devastation.
+Relief workers are racing to find survivors and to get power and drinking water to remote mountainous communities.

 But that effort has been hit by a wave of false claims and conspiracy theories.

-Among the litany of disinformation is the lie pushed by Republican presidential candidate Donald Trump that funding for relief has been misappropriated by his rival for the White House, Democrat Kamala Harris, and redirected toward migrants.
+Among the litany of disinformation is the lie pushed by Republican presidential candidate Donald Trump that relief funds have been misappropriated by his rival for the White House, Democrat Kamala Harris, and redirected toward migrants.

 ABC reported that law enforcement is monitoring threats toward FEMA officials and other recovery agencies prompted by the disinformation.